cmse822/project-3-mpi-p2p-team-6/README.md

 4. Repeat steps 2 and 3 but ensure that the 2 processes that are communicating reside on different physical hardware nodes on HPCC.
    Done.
 Results are in `results/part1_pingpong_multiple_nodes.csv`.
 5. Plot the average communication time of a single exchange (send and receive) as a function of message size for the two cases.
 Using this plot, estimate the _latency_ and _bandwidth_ for each case.
 Are they different?
 Explain your results.
-   TODO

 6. Analyze and discuss your results.
 Explain the behavior of the resulting curves.
-   TODO

 <img width="499" alt="Screenshot 2024-03-13 at 8 09 07 AM" src="https://github.com/cmse822/project-3-mpi-p2p-team-6/assets/94200328/fef28444-6d8f-43a7-a55d-b22568f0019b">

 ## Part 2: Non-block Ping-Pong

 Repeat Part 1 using non-blocking MPI communication, i.e., using `MPI_Isend()` and `MPI_Irecv()`.
 You will need to include explicit process synchronization using, e.g., `MPI_Wait()` calls.
 Compare the results to the blocking case.
-    TODO on Steps 3 and 4.

 <img width="499" alt="Screenshot 2024-03-13 at 8 09 19 AM" src="https://github.com/cmse822/project-3-mpi-p2p-team-6/assets/94200328/0dc23f5a-829b-4745-ab69-a026704fabac">